-COA accredited nurse anesthesia educational programs require a bachelor’s degree, a registered nursing (RN) license and a minimum of one year experience as a nurse in a critical care setting.
+COA accredited nurse anesthesia educational programs require a bachelor’s degree, a registered nursing (RN) license and a minimum of one year experience as a nurse in a critical care setting, according to the American Association of Nurse Anesthetists (AANA)’s CRNA Fact Sheet.
 Upon completion of the program, aspiring CRNAs must pass the national certifying exam in order to practice as nurse anesthetists.

-Certified registered nurse anesthetists administer care in a variety of settings, from medical centers to community hospitals, pain clinics, dentist offices or physicians’ offices, just to name a few.
+Certified registered nurse anesthetists administer care in a variety of settings from medical centers to community hospitals, pain clinics, dentist offices or physicians’ offices, just to name a few.
 Their practice includes, but is not limited to, general and local anesthesia, sedation, epidural, spinal or peripheral nerve blocks.

 Common roles of the nurse anesthetist may include caring for patients before and after surgery, providing pain control during childbirth, overseeing conscious sedation, teaching students and conducting research.
 Nurse anesthetists must possess advanced assessment skills and be able to work directly with other members of the patient care team to provide the best possible outcomes.

 Nurse Anesthetist Salary

-As of April 2017, there were 116 nurse anesthetist programs in the U.S. Programs are often competitive, with a high number of applicants for a select number of openings.
+As of December 2019, there were 122 nurse anesthetist programs in the U.S. Programs are often competitive, with a high number of applicants for a select number of openings.
 Student selection criteria is based on academic transcripts, references and critical care experience.

 Curriculum requirements are formulated to build a scientific, clinical and professional foundation for safe practice.
 Prerequisite work includes pharmacology of anesthetic drugs and adjuvant drugs, plus additional focus on chemistry and biochemistry.
 Anatomy, physiology and pathophysiology studies are also required.
 Students will learn basic and advanced principles of anesthesia practices that go beyond the physical aspects including physics, equipment management, technology, pain management, research and clinical correlation.